 - 1. Place the auger in the full down position.
 The frame should be in the full down position with slight tension on the lift cable.
-Refer to Lowering procedure. - 2.
+Refer to Section 4.3 Hand Winch Operation on page 26. - 2.
 Place and secure hitch pin using a clevis to tongue connection only.
+If the towing vehicle has a larger pin hole, use the largest pin diameter that will fit through the holes of the towing vehicle and auger hitch.
+Ensure the pin will not slip through the larger holes by inserting a heavy-duty large diameter washer on the top and bottom of the pin.

-Use a type of hitch pin that will not allow auger to separate from towing vehicle.
+Use a type of hitch pin that will not allow the auger to separate from the towing vehicle, and with a load rating that at least matches the carrying capacity of the towing vehicle (class 3 trailer hitch).

 - 3. Thread the safety chain and form a cradle to prevent the auger from digging into the road surface or upsetting (should a breakaway occur), see Figure 3.
 Replace the safety chain if one or more links or end fittings are stretched, broken, damaged, or deformed.
-The safety chain should have a load rating at least as high as the auger weight, refer to Section 8.
-Specifications on page 43. - 4.
+The safety chain should have a load rating at least as high as the auger weight (545-1000 lb). - 4.
+If the distance from the hitch pin to the front or rear chain attachment point is more than 9", attach an intermediate chain support. - 5.
 Use caution when transporting the auger over rolling terrain.
 In severe dips, the intake end may contact the ground.